Dmitry Senyavin: Lisbon incident

 Upon receiving news about the Treaty of Tilsit, Senyavin was reported to have been overcome with tears (12 August).
 All of his conquests had to be forfeited after the international situation had been reversed dramatically: Napoleon was now considered Russia's ally and Britain was Russia's foe.
 On 14 August, he and Lord Collingwood reluctantly parted ways.
-Eight days later, a large part of the Russian squadron (5 battleships, 4 frigates, 4 corvettes, 4 brigs) was ordered to return to Sevastopol.
+Eight days later, a large part of the Russian squadron (five ships of the line, four frigates, four corvettes, and four brigs) was ordered to return to Sevastopol.
 Senyavin was to lead the remaining fleet to the Baltic, where the Finnish War with Sweden was already brewing.

 Tenedos was evacuated on 25 August and Senyavin set sail from Corfu on 19 September.
 Although he planned to proceed directly to Saint Petersburg, stormy weather induced him to enter the Tagus River and cast anchor in Lisbon on 30 October.
 Within several days, John VI of Portugal fled to the Portuguese colony of Brazil and the Royal Navy blockaded Lisbon, intercepting a Russian sloop as an enemy vessel since the Anglo-Russian War had broken out.
 In November, French forces under Jean-Andoche Junot overran the Portuguese capital and Senyavin found himself in a precious diplomatic situation.

 In the tricky situation, Senyavin distinguished himself as a skilled diplomat and managed to save his ships from destruction.
 Upon hearing about his plight, Napoleon extorted from the tsar the privilege of giving orders to Senyavin through the Russian embassy in Paris.
 He immediately demanded to replace British officers serving in Senyavin's squadron with French or German officers and advised Senyavin to exchange several ships with Junot.
 Napoleon's orders were politely ignored by Senyavin, who had no intention to risk the lives of his marines in pointless warfare against erstwhile friends and consequently professed his neutrality.